oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 | File                           | Description
 |:---                            |:---
 |`main.cpp`                      | Contains the `main()` function and the top-level interfaces.
-|`mergesort.hpp`                 | The function to submit all of the merge sort kernels (`Partition`, `Produce`, `Merge`, and `Consume`).
+|`mergesort.hpp`                 | The function to submit all of the merge sort kernels (`SortingNetwork`, `Produce`, `Merge`, and `Consume`).
 |`consume.hpp`                   | The `Consume` kernel for the merge unit.
 This kernel reads from an input pipe and writes out to either a different output pipe, or to device memory.
+|`impu_math.hpp`                 | Metaprogramming math helper functions (*impu* = Intel Metaprogramming Utilities)
 |`merge.hpp`                     | The `Merge` kernel for the merge unit and the merge tree.
 This kernel streams in two sorted lists, merges them into a single sorted list of double the size, and streams the data out a pipe.
 |`pipe_array.hpp`                | Header file containing the definition of an array of pipes.
 |`pipe_array_internal.hpp`       | Helper for pipe_array.hpp.
 |`produce.hpp`                   | The `Produce` kernel for the merge unit.
 This kernel reads from input pipes or performs strided reads from device memory and writes the data to an output pipe.
 |`sortingnetworks.hpp`           | Contains all of the code relevant to sorting networks, including the `SortingNetwork` kernel, as well as the `BitonicSortingNetwork` and `MergeSortNetwork` helper functions.
-|`impu_math.hpp`                 | Metaprogramming math helper functions (*impu* = Intel Metaprogramming Utilities)
 |`unrolledloop.hpp`              | A templated-based loop unroller that unrolls loops in the compiler front end.

 ### Merge Sort Details
 This section will describe how the merge sort design is structured and how it takes advantage of the spatial compute of the FPGA. <br/>

 The figure below shows the conceptual view of the merge sort design to the user.
 The user streams data into a SYCL pipe (`InPipe`) and, after some delay, the elements are streamed out of a SYCL pipe (`OutPipe`), in sorted order.
 The number of elements that the merge sort design is capable of sorting is a runtime parameter, but it must be a power of 2.
-However, this restriction can be worked around by padding the input stream with min/max elements, depending on the order of the sort.
-This technique is demonstrated in this design (see the `fpga_sort` function in *merge_sort.cpp*).
+However, this restriction can be worked around by padding the input stream with min/max elements, depending on the direction of the sort (smallest-to-largest vs largest-to-smallest).
+This technique is demonstrated in this design (see the `fpga_sort` function in *main.cpp*).

 <img src="sort_api.png" alt="sort_api" width="500"/>

 The basis of the merge sort design is what we call a *merge unit*, which is shown in the figure below.
 A single merge unit streams in two sorted lists of size `count` in parallel and merges them into a single sorted list of size `2*count`.
 The lists are streamed in from device memory (e.g., DDR or HBM) by two `Produce` kernels.
-The `Consumee` kernel can stream data to either a SYCL pipe or to device memory.
+The `Consume` kernel can stream data out to either a SYCL pipe or to device memory.

 <img src="merge_unit.png" alt="merge_unit" width="600"/>